 The features of visual design are line, form, white space, length, meaning, colour and texture that describe the basic aesthetic elements of a design.
 The design principles, on the other hand, tell how well certain components should work together for the best results.
 Industrial designers create beautiful designs that convey information according to the products.

 Types of a Industrial Designer

 Transportation Designer: Transportation designers are specialised industrial and commercial designers, who create designs for vehicles and products associated with transportation.
 Some of these individuals are more skilled, particularly when working with a specific business or firm and concentrating on specific niche areas.
 This could involve the design of an automotive concept, public transportation, interiors for aircraft as well.
-Such professionals ought to have a strong design background, and also detailed knowledge of the software programs and computer-aided design programs used to design systems.
-Transportation design focuses on specific, pragmatic solutions to challenges of transportation problems.
-Key elements of this rapidly increasing specialisation are sustainability and alternative transportation.
+Such professionals ought to have a strong design background, and also detailed knowledge of the software programmes and computer-aided design programmes used to design systems.

 What is the workplace/work environment of Industrial Designer like?

 Are you searching for how to become industrial designer?
 No need to worry, keep scrolling down and read the entire article.
 In this section, we will discuss about the work environment of career Industrial Designer.
 The workplace would concentrate on the particular type of industry the designer works with.
 He or she researches to assess a target audience, to conduct market analysis, to identify priorities, to establish strategies and to set project expenditures.
 An industrial designer spends considerable time in the office setting.
 This is a normal job, and the employee likes to work in an office and, in general, in a healthy setting.